HomeLAWS & SCHEMESEmployment LawsWhat Is the Equal Remuneration Act And How Does It Affect You?

 Penalties for prohibition of the Act

-The employer is punishable or liable to get punished if an employer makes the recruitment, selection, and payment of wages in a discriminated way to men and women and fails to follow the order of government.
+The employer is punishable or liable to get punished if the employer makes the recruitment, selection, and payment of wages in a discriminated way to men and women and fails to follow the order of the government.
 The employer will then be liable to either:

 • To pay the penalty fee or